jianchentech/PythonLesson/pythonProject/BeginnerProject/patternPrinter.md

 In Python, pattern printing programs are a great way to test nested loop designing skills.
 Essentially, all you have to do is print text in such a way, using loops, that they resemble symmetrical patterns.

 ## Step 1:
-Now, if a user enters the number 5, you need to print four rows of the following Half Pyramid pattern.
+Now, if a user enters the number 5, you need to print five rows of the following Half Pyramid pattern.
 For example, a half pyramid pattern looks like this:

 ```